jonathan-taylor/stats-lecture-notes/web/index.rst

 I will be writing notes as we go, following in part, some of Brad Efron's notes.
 Notes will include computer examples, and be written in `ipython notebooks <http://ipython.org>`_.
 The examples will be both in `R` and `python`.

-* One parameter exponential families `notebook <restricted/notebooks/One parameter families.ipynb>`_, `pdf <restricted/notebooks/One parameter families.pdf>`_
+* One parameter exponential families `notebook <restricted/notebooks/one_parameter_partI.ipynb>`_, `pdf <restricted/notebooks/one_parameter_partI.pdf>`_

 *************
 Prerequisites
 *************

-Some familiarity with linear algebra and statistical methods.
+Some familiarity with linear algebra and statistical methods, preferably having taken some of STATS300 sequence.

 **************
 Topics covered